 Professor Peter J. Anderson is from the Walpiri and Murinpatha First Nations in the Northern Territory.

-His research theorizes the understandings of the organisational value of academic freedom in Australian universities and also more broadly in the polar south.
+His research theorizes the understanding of the organisational value of academic freedom in Australian universities and also more broadly in the polar south.
 He researches in the areas of:

 - organisational leadership;